-The video games industry is one of the fastest growing creative industries in the UK, that was worth over £5 billion in 2019.
+The video games industry is one of the fastest growing creative industries in the UK, which is now estimated to be worth $178.73 Billion worldwide in 2021.
 With the arrival of the next generation of games hardware and ever-growing mobile gaming platforms, the games industry is bringing exciting new opportunities for those who wish to work in an innovative and creative industry.
 If you are a gamer looking to take the leap from player to developer our course in Games Design is an ideal way for you to begin building your game development skills and start on your own career in the industry.

-The course is delivered through set assessments which are set and marked by the course tutors.
-The first year of the programme covers two assessment units focused around exploring and developing creative media skills:
+The program is coursework based and delivered through two assessments focused around exploring and developing creative media skills:

 - Unit A1 – Skills Development